IJSComplexMatter/cddm/doc/quickstart.rst

    >>> corr_multi.shape == (6,63,32,16) and count_multi.shape == (6,16)
    True

+The `lin_data` is the zero-th level of the multiple-tau data, while `multi_level` is the rest of the multi-level data.
 By default the size of each level in multilevel data is 16, so we have 16 time delays for each level, and there are 63 x 32 unique k values.
 The multi_level part of the data has 5 levels, the length of `corr_multi` varies, and depends on the length of the video.
-The rest of the data elements of the `lin_data` and `multi_data` are time-dependent sum of the signal squared and time-dependent sum of signal, which are needed for more advanced normalization.
+The rest of the data elements of the `lin_data` and `multi_data` are time-dependent sum of the signal squared and time-dependent sum of signal for each of the levels, which are needed for more advanced normalization.
 You do not need to know the exact structure, because you will not work with the raw correlation data, but you will use the provided normalization functions to convert this raw data into meaningful normalized correlation function.

 Mergin multitau data
 ++++++++++++++++++++

 We can compare the results obtained from the multiple tau approach with the linear analysis and log averaging from the previous example.
-Fist normalize the data:
+Fist we normalize the data:

 .. doctest::